lechevalier/TDD_Engie/README.md

 ## Description
 For a given number:
-- Try to apply divisor rule first.
+- Apply divisor rule.
-- If not applied, try to apply content rule.
+- Apply content rule.
-- Otherwise return its string representation.
+- If result is empty, return its string representation.

 Each digit rule applies in listed order.
 Divisor rule applies first.